laravel/vite-plugin/docs/vite.md

 import '../css/app.css'
 ```

-When you import the JavaScript using the `@vite` Blade directive, Laravel will automatically load any stylesheets referenced in those files.
+When you import the JavaScript using the `@vite` Blade directive, Laravel will automatically load any stylesheets referenced in those files for you.

 You can learn more about Vite's CSS support on the [Vite docs](https://vitejs.dev/guide/features.html#css).